 You should also consider alternatives such as setting your sunscreen with powder sunscreen to prevent it from rubbing off.
 Here is an article with the best powder sunscreens with high SPF suitable for summer.

-Lastly, overusing these two actives can also lead to dryness, so if you start noticing unusual dryness and excessive peeling, it’s best to minimize use or use them sparingly.
+Lastly, overusing lactic acid and niacinamide or using products with high concentrations of both components can also lead to irritation, so if you start noticing signs of dryness and flaking, it’s best to minimize use or use them sparingly.

 RELATED: Best Products for Dry and Flaky Skin.